lwmqn/qnode/README.md

 });
 ```

-You may think that the temperature is a time-varying value, just giving it a number is definitely not a good idea.
+You may think that the temperature is a time-varying value, and just giving it a number is definitely not a good idea.
 You developers have responsibility for making this sensor play correctly.
 Let me show you an example:

 ```js
 qnode.initResrc('temperature', 0, {